Prime Video top 10 shows — here’s the 3 worth watching right now

 ‘House of David’

-Prime Video recently dropped another original series.
-“House of David,” a historical drama, brings one of the Bible’s most iconic moments to life — David taking down Goliath with nothing but a sling and a stone.
+Prime Video recently added another ambitious original to its lineup with “House of David,” a historical drama that brings one of the most legendary biblical stories to the screen.

+The show captures the rise of David, from his humble beginnings as a shepherd to his battle against Goliath.
+This retelling offers a fresh perspective on one of history’s most enduring figures.

-Biblical epics have long been a Hollywood favorite, and “House of David” dives deep into the rise of David (Michael Iskander) from a humble shepherd to the King of Israel.
-The series explores his early life, his anointment by prophet Samuel, and his tense relationship with King Saul.
+Starring Michael Iskander, the show follows David’s journey from a simple shepherd to the King of Israel, delving into his early years, his anointment by the prophet Samuel, and his turbulent dynamic with King Saul.

-The first four episodes are streaming now, with new episodes dropping weekly.
-Clearly this show is already doing well on the streamer considering it’s sitting at No. 2, just behind the fan-favorite “Reacher.”
+The first five episodes are already available to stream, with new ones releasing weekly.
+And with the show currently holding strong at No. 3 on Prime Video — just behind “Reacher” and “Invincible” — it’s clear that audiences are already hooked.

 Watch it on Prime Video now